blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 }
 ```

 In this example, `Person` has an optional `name` property and `Employee` defines `name` as required.
 These are still compatible as it's possible to coerce an instance of `Employee` into an instance of `Person` as the properties compose and are compatible.

-### Problems with `unevaluatedProperties`
+### Problems with `additionalProperties` and `unevaluatedProperties`

+The intention of the type system is to strongly type the data, so that users of the system can benefit from strong guarantees about the shape of, and existence (or non-existence) of parts of the data.
+As such, entity types are intended to comprehensively describe data within entities of that type, which means we wish to disallow additional or untyped properties within them.

+In JSON schema this is generally achieved by setting `additionalProperties: false`, or `unevaluatedProperties: false`.
+Unfortunately, this causes problems when you start composing schemas (e.g. with entity type inheritance)

-`unevaluatedProperties` _almost_ provides the functionality we're after, but unfortunately it just barely misses.
-If supertypes themselves specify `{ "unevaluatedProperties": false }`, they are not able to be part of an `allOf` validator, as they will error out as soon as they see properties that are not part of the supertype itself.
+If supertypes themselves specify one of these `{ "unevaluatedProperties": false }`, they are not able to be part of an `allOf` validator, as they will error out as soon as they see properties that are not part of the supertype itself.
 When composing schemas that all contain `{ "unevaluatedProperties": false }`, each schema will disallow any other properties which they do not define.
 Using the following JSON Schema as an example:

 ```json